intoli/exodus/README.md

                         linking.
 Useful for testing and bundling extracted packages that won run without a chroot. (default:
                         None)
+  -a DEPENDENCY, --add DEPENDENCY, --additional-file DEPENDENCY
+                        Specifies an additional file to include in the bundle, useful for adding programatically loaded libraries and other non-library dependencies.
+The argument can be used more than once to include multiple files, and directories will be included recursively. (default:
+                        [])
+  -d, --detect          Attempt to autodetect direct dependencies using the
+                        system package manager.
+Operating system support is limited. (default: False) --no-symlink FILE     Signifies that a file must not be symlinked to the deduplicated data directory.
+This is useful if a file looks for other resources based on paths relative its own location.
+This is enabled by default for executables. (default: [])
   -o OUTPUT_FILE, --output OUTPUT_FILE
                         The file where the bundle will be written out to.
 The extension depends on the output type.
 The